dosaki/retro-speech-maker/README.md

 // Generate speech with a tone
 RetroSpeech.speak(10, "female", "sawtooth", "calm");
 // or let the sentence itself generate the tone via punctuation RetroSpeech.speakText("Hello there!
-How are you?", "female", "sawtooth", "calm");
+How are you?", "female", "sawtooth");
 ```

 ## As a script library